 Setting up the Monero wallet

-- Now, you have to go back to the Monero folder and click on the file that’s called Monero-walllet-gui.
+- Now, you have to go back to the Monero folder and click on the file that’s called Monero-walllet-gui. or the file that ends in .AppImage.

 - Now, you should be seeing a welcome screen appear.
 Here you will create your GUI wallet.